 We all think we can easily recognize phishing or fake email.
-Cybercriminals are continuously tweaking their strategies to attempt to trick you.
+Cyber criminals are continuously tweaking their strategies to attempt to trick you to become victims without MFA.
 In the latest threats, phishing schemes are still the most popular type of attack.

 Recently, Microsoft has revealed details of a large-scale, multi-stage phishing marketing effort.
 It leverages stolen credentials to register gadgets on a victim’s network, allowing spam emails to spread even further and the contamination pool to grow.

 According to the Microsoft 365 Defender Threat Intelligence Team, the cyberattacks happened in two stages: “The first campaign stage entailed stealing credentials in target organizations mostly located in Australia, Singapore, Indonesia, and Thailand.”

 The second step was effective against users who did not employ MFA, a critical component of identity security.
 Without additional precautions such as MFA, the malware takes advantage of the BYOD concept by enabling a device to be first registered using newly obtained credentials.

 The campaign started with consumers getting a DocuSign-branded phishing lure sent through a link.
 If clicked, drew them to a rogue website resembling the Office 365 login page to deceive and steal their credentials.

 The stealing of credentials compromised over 100 mailboxes among many firms.
 It also enabled the attackers to establish an inbox rule to evade detection.

 After this, a second assault wave took place.
 It took advantage of the company’s absence of MFA protections to register an unsecured Windows device in the Azure Active Directory (AD) instance and propagate the malicious messages.

 Email-based social manipulation attacks continue to be the most prevalent means for attackers to get initial access to an organization’s network and dump malware on affected workstations.